Archive for the ‘Musings’ Categoryby Eric on May 4, 2012 in Musings, Photo Blog with No Comments

 Montana Part 1

 We started our road trip from Portland to Bozeman Montana at an ungodly hour, we left the house at 4 am.
 You see the rest of my family was already there and we (I mean my wife and kids) could not wait any longer to get there.
 She took the first leg of the trip.
 Which was a great confidence builder for her since I always drive.
 Driving with her “brights” on the whole morn/night.
 I kept telling her to turn them off when oncoming traffic was approaching.
 Her reply well I can’t see as well.
-Let them suffer, I guess?
+Let why not try these out them suffer, I guess?

 I finally fell back asleep, not long enough however.
 I took the wheel somewhere in Washington before the road started to climb and become twisty.
 We pushed onward.
 The kids were mostly sleeping.
 After driving through Spokane and Coeur d’Alane and getting coffee at a small roadside store we pressed on.
 Not too long after there was a call from the back.
 “Dad I have to go to the bathroom.”

 Traveling with boys is not such a bad ordeal in this case you just pull over to the side of the road they go and you move on.
 We were on the road somewhere near the border between Idaho and Montana.
 There were no signs of a roadside rest area, if memory serves that sign we passed about 10 miles back said no services for another 68 miles.
 Great!